clausen2502/Verklegt2/README.md

 "The popularity list shall update dynamically based on view counts."
 "A user with the seller role shall be able to  edit and delete only the properties they have personally submitted to the system."
 "The system has officially launched, and the platform is live and publicly accessible."
+"The system has a custom domain, which can be accessed by anyone."

 #Cookies
 Vefsíðan inniheldur cookies sem hægt er að samþykkja eða hafna.
 Ef cookies-glugginn kemur ekki upp á skjánum við notkun vefsíðunnar er hægt að setja eftirfarandi skipun í vafra-console (F12 → Console flipi) til að endurstilla valið: localStorage.removeItem('cookieConsent'); Þá mun glugginn birtast aftur næst þegar síðan er endurhlaðin.